 Many years and billions of dollars in research later, we still can’t cure Alzheimer’s.
 So what can we do for our loved one’s — or ourselves — if we are diagnosed?
 You might wish to heed the advice of P. Murali Doraiswamy, the head of biological psychiatry at Duke University and a Senior Fellow at Duke’s Center for the Study of Aging.

-Doraiswamy reminds us that while aging is the major risk factor for Alzheimer’s, Alzheimer’s is not a normal part of aging.
-It isn’t.
-The second thing to remember is that there’s a lot we can already do to stay healthier and enjoy a more productive life.
+Doraiswamy reminds us that while aging is the major risk factor for Alzheimer’s, that doesn’t mean Alzheimer’s is a normal part of aging.
+The second thing to remember is that there’s a lot we can do to stay healthier and enjoy a more productive life.